OEM Buick Terraza Brake Pad

 Buick Terraza Brake Pad

-Buick Terraza Brake Pad Parts Questions & Experts Answers
+Buick Terraza Brake Pad Parts and Q&A

 • Q: How to replace the front brake pads on Buick Terraza?

-A: Inspect the brake master cylinder reservoir fluid level before starting.
+Inspect the brake master cylinder reservoir fluid level before starting.
 Drain fluid from the tank until the mark reaches the midpoint between the highest and lowest operating ranges.
 Lift the vehicle and take off the wheel after your support.
 Secure the rotor with wheel nuts before applying a c-clamp on top of the brake caliper and tightening until the piston moves into the bore so the caliper can slide away from the rotor.
 Support the brake caliper by using mechanic's wire while keeping the hydraulic flexible hose safe.
 Uninstall the c-clamp along with the brake caliper guide.
 Rise the brake caliper to see the brake pads.
 Remove both pads with the retaining screws from the bracket base.
 Before pressing the piston use wood or the old Brake Pad to block the bore between the c-clamp and Brake Caliper Piston to shield from damage.
 Then press the piston to bottom using the c-clamp.
 Check the brake caliper guide pin boots alongside the Brake Caliper Piston boot for tearing, cracking, leakage, or weakening so you can switch out defective parts right away.
 Look at the brake caliper guide pins for damage then replace them with fresh sections when needed.
 Wipe off the boot surface with denatured alcohol before adding replacement brake pads and push the piston into position using a c-clamp while shielding it with a block.
 Fit the two Brake Pad retainers onto the caliper bracket so that the wear sensor stays behind the outer pad during forward wheel motion before placing the brake pads on top of them.
 Use high temperature brake silicone lube to lubricate the guide pin and boot of the caliper system before placing the caliper pads.
 Tighten the lower caliper guide pin to 54 nm using a torque wrench after it fits on the brake pads.
 Replace the two rotor wheel nuts, put on the wheel and tire, make the vehicle sit lower, and supply new brake fluid to reach the right amount.
 Brake the pedal most of the way until it stays firm enough to work with before finishing the pad and rotor surfaces.

 Related Buick Terraza Parts